1,000+ Opportunities

 We look forward to sharing updates about the program in the coming year.
 Please note that this pause only applies to the Joyce Awards and does not affect other grantmaking within the Culture Program or across the Foundation.
 All other grants and initiatives are proceeding as usual.

-Based on current listing details, eligibility includes: Nonprofit organizations and policy research institutes focusing on the Great Lakes states (including Wisconsin).
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations and policy research institutes focusing on the Great Lakes states (including Wisconsin).
+Confirm the full requirements in the official notice before applying.